 This program is for patients with elevated Cholesterol/Triglycerides, and Hypertension (High Blood Pressure).

-24 Hour Blood Pressure Monitoring - Blood pressure tests are a common procedure at any family practice clinic within the PCN.
+Blood pressure tests are a common procedure at any family practice clinic within the PCN.
 Elevated blood pressure is of concern as this can lead to stroke or other serious health complications.
-In the event a blood pressure reading is unclear, or if you were nervous during the test (which can skew your results - this is called "white coat syndrome"), it can be difficult to rely on the one or two measurements taken at your latest visit to determine whether or not your blood pressure is significantly elevated and may require treatment.
+In the event a blood pressure reading is unclear, or if you were nervous during the test, it can be difficult to rely on the one or two measurements taken at your latest visit to determine whether or not your blood pressure is significantly elevated and may require treatment.
 Your physician may refer you to the 24 Hour Blood Pressure Monitoring Program in either Westlock or Athabasca.